nitxiodev/constraint-satisfaction-solver/README.md

 Implementation based on pseudocode of the book `Artificial Intelligence: A Modern Approach (3rd edition)`.

 # Prerequisites
-- Selenium Webdriver [Geckodriver](https://github.com/mozilla/geckodriver/releases), in order to get sudoku from remote sources.
+- Selenium Webdriver [Geckodriver](https://github.com/mozilla/geckodriver/releases), in order to get sudokus from remote sources.
 To install it:

   ```bash
   $ tar -xvzf geckodriver-vX.YY.Z-linux64.tar.gz # X.YY.Z at current time is 0.21.0